-Leslie Negritto, Chief Operating Officer Natural History Museums of Los Angeles County 900 Exposition Boulevard Los Angeles, California 90007 Email: lnegritto@nhm.org
+Leslie Negritto, Chief Financial and Operating Officer Natural History Museums of Los Angeles County 900 Exposition Boulevard Los Angeles, California 90007 Email: lnegritto@nhm.org

-Written responses to all significant environmental issues raised will be prepared and included as part of the Final EIR and the administrative record for consideration by decision makers for the project.
+Written responses to all significant environmental issues raised during the Draft EIR review period were will be prepared and included as part of the Final EIR and the administrative record for consideration by decision makers for the project.
 The County may approve the project if the EIR has been certified per State CEQA Guidelines 15090.